 - antibiotics to kill any infections that develop as a result of constantly scratching your skin

 - steroid creams to relieve swelling and itching

 More aggressive treatment may be needed for severe or widespread scabies.
-An oral tablet called ivermectin can be given to people who:
+An oral tablet called ivermectin (Stromectol) can be given to people who:

 - don’t see an improvement in symptoms after initial treatment

 - have scabies that covers most of the body

 During the first week of treatment, it may seem as if the symptoms are getting worse.
 However, after the first week, you’ll notice less itching, and you should be completely healed by the fourth week of treatment.
 Skin that hasn’t healed within a month may still be infested with scabies mites.
 It’s important to remember that “post-scabies itch” can last up to one month.

 Contact your doctor right away if you find that symptoms persist after four weeks of treatment.

 Control and prevention